101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 The adult world is unaccommodating – a fact that is hard to face for everyone, but is particularly so when our special education teams have tried to serve our kids by accommodating to their disability.

-Absolutely, the parents, guardians, and other caregivers should bring their team to the table.
-As a parent myself, attending my first IEP for Sonny, sitting at a huge table with strangers was intimidating, even frightening.
-All of these ‘professionals’ sat there like crows lined up on a fence, while I was made to feel that any minute I would be under attack.
-I’m exaggerating… but for first-timers… even for me as an educator… it’s pretty intense.
+Absolutely, the parents, guardians, and other caregivers should be part of the team.
+As a parent myself, attending my first IEP for Sonny, sitting at a huge table with strangers was intimidating.
+All of these ‘professionals’ sat there, while I felt like an outsider.
+Even for me as an educator, it was pretty intense.

 Because parents have an intuitive sense of what will work for their child, they should be prepared to bring support in those areas which are already working for them.
 If your child is doing well with certain programs carried out at home, then that provider should attend the IEP meeting.
 Especially if you want to have any current intervention made part of the child’s school program.

 Now from a ‘teacher’s’ point of view.
 As one of the child’s teachers, I created the first part of the IEP to ‘paint a picture’, describing how we as a team see the child.
 If you as the parent disagree or don’t understand the jargon on any part of that assessment, speak up!
-I create the IEP document at the computer so I could be ‘friendly’ about making any changes.
+During the meeting, I create the IEP document at the computer so, I can easily make any changes.

-When it comes to the child’s education, parents and professionals can take more of a team approach.
-Speaking as a special education teacher, I bring a team to the table.
-This team consists of the principal or surrogate, school psychologist, school nurse, various school therapists (Physical, Occupational, Speech/Language, Adaptive Physical Education teacher, and if needed… Vision specialist, social worker, and mental health personnel; vocational specialists for the older child.).
+As the student's 'Teacher of Record', I bring a IEP team to the table.
+This team consists of the principal or surrogate, school psychologist, school nurse, various school therapists (Physical, Occupational, Speech/Language, Adaptive Physical Education teacher.
+If needed, a Vision specialist, social worker, and mental health personnel; vocational specialists for the older child.).
 Also, the school Special Education personnel, teacher, aides, facilitators; plus a general education teacher who can speak to the class requirements, accommodations, etc.

 7%/101 Run!
 No, not away from your concerns, but as a way to deal with them.
 You need exercise to keep fit for parenting, and nothing is easier, cheaper, or more fun than running.
 Running is also a bona fide stress reliever and provides an opportunity for your mind to organize its thoughts.